ORBNETSYS/PureGymCarousel-Public/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),

+# [0.9.04] - 25.08.2023
+- Added: Extra logs to debug connection issue over VPN
+- Fixed: Associated cameras would be lost if the user does not save before a refresh

 # [0.9.03] - 24.08.2023
 - Added: flashing the non-visualized tabs
 - Added: send monitored tabs to Event Server